colgatto/vsColgattium/.devcontainer/README.md

 6. After the container is running, open a web browser and go to [http://localhost:6080](http://localhost:6080), or use a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) to connect to `localhost:5901` and enter `vscode` as the password.

-Anything you start in VS Code, or the integrated terminal, will appear here.
+Anything you start in VS Colgattium, or the integrated terminal, will appear here.

 Next: **[Try it out!](#try-it)**